Paid ads vs SEO and organic growth for tradespeople

 • Decorators rank for domestic or commercial painting services

-• And so on, the list is endless
+• And so on and so on, the list is endless

 Paid Ads vs SEO: The Pros and Cons for Local Trades